Asur255/reflection-learning-journal-Asur255/README.md

 **3 Mid Term Test content**
 *I found the content of the Mid Term Test to be appropriate and relevant to the material learnt.
 However, I had difficulty trying to get through the whole test in the time given.

+**4 Course overall**
+*Overall, I am quite enjoying this course.
+I did not expect to learn such a variety coming into the course and am pleasantly surprised by how much I enjoy the content, even though I can find some things difficult at times.
+I also enjoy how we get assessed in this course through group projects and multiple assignments and tests to replace the exam.*